 What is a small ship expedition cruise?

 With a collection of spectacular itineraries around the world, discover the key features of small ship expedition cruising and what makes such holidays truly rewarding.
-From the untouched, wildlife-rich waters of the polar regions to the intensely vibrant shores of Costa Rica, the fascinating cultural and geological wonders of Indonesia to the glaciers of Alaska.
+From the untouched, wildlife-rich waters of the polar regions to the verdant vibrant shores of British Columbia, the fascinating cultural and geological wonders of the Marquesas Islands to the glaciers of Alaska.

 Most of our expedition cruises have a strong focus on the natural world and the onboard experts will make sure you don’t miss a thing.
 You could find yourself snorkelling with turtles in Hawaii, watching playful sea otters in Alaska, learning about grey whales in Baja or sitting amongst thousands of penguins on South Georgia.

 In the Arctic enjoy superlative wildlife encounters including Arctic foxes, whales, walrus, abundant seabirds and the emblem of the region, the mighty polar bear as well as encountering Inuit culture.